VW Camper accessory – an ultimate part for a campervan show bus

 - The steel outer casing is the first sign as to how well they have been cared for – often rusting and in the more worse examples there may be rust holes.
 On the other hand the galvanised liner is not as prone to rust so is normally found intact.

-- The lid usually has dents from heavy items sitting on the top probably from all those years of being stored in an attic or a basement all those years.
+- The lid usually has dents from heavy items sitting on the top probably from all those years of being stored in an attic or a basement.

-- The sandwich tray or ice tray is often missing – a sign of use maybe but there were many different designs over the years – from trays with handles built in to trays that just rested on the top ledge – however, all were galvanised sheet steel that was folded tightly to fit the cooler.
+- The sandwich tray or ice tray is often missing – a sign of use maybe but there were many different designs over the years – from built in handles to simple trays that hookk over the sides – however, all were galvanised sheet steel that was folded tightly to fit the cooler.

 - Finally look out for the drain tap – some are just rusted out – there are replacements available however in the US.